Bakusō Kyōdai Let's & Go!!: TRF Victorys

 Go is one of the two title characters.
-He is Retsu's younger brother by one year, he is in the fourth grade.
+He is Rettsu's younger brother by one year, he is in the fourth grade.
 Go is initially depicted as rash, impulsive, careless, and impatient, but on some occasions, he can be calm, kind and gentle.
 He is usually seen wearing goggles, but they are more of a fashion accessory as they are on his forehead most of the time as opposed to covering his eyes.
 His primary color is blue, which is the color of his hair, eyes, gloves, and boots.
 His cars, the Magnum series, are all known for their speed.
 In Return Racers, Go has retired from Mini 4WD racing and is now a professional racing driver.
 In his private life, he drives a BMW Mini convertible.
 He met a boy named Tsubasa, who became his protege at his will as Tsubasa intends to follow Go's legacy as a Mini 4WD racer.